Description of your page. About 20-50 words would be adequate, mentioning your main keyword once or twice....no more than that. ">

-When you begin a project, you have the end product in mind.
+When you begin a project, it is important to have the end product in mind.
 You cut pattern pieces out of material, because you know they will be sewn together to make a lovely garment.
 You buy good quality computer components, and connect them together inside a case, because you know, when it is completed, you will have a computer with the best specifications for the job you will require it to do.

 Psalm 78